Home / Case Studies / UNICEF Kid Power

 The Kid Power Band had become the #2 selling fitness tracker at Target.
 The program was earning phenomenal press coverage and building a thriving user base.
 By conventional metrics, the program appeared to be succeeding.

-However, beneath the surface, fundamental challenges threatened the program's future.
+Beneath the surface, however, fundamental challenges threatened the program's future.
 Manufacturing costs made the hardware model financially unsustainable.
 UNICEF's strengths lay in supply chain leadership, not goods manufacturing.
-The distribution complexity and price point created barriers that prevented the program from reaching its full potential impact.
+The distribution complexity and price point created barriers that prevented the program from reaching its full potential.
 Without a viable path to scale while maintaining UNICEF's operational model, the program's long-term viability was in question.

 As head of UNICEF USA's Ventures team, Ryan Modjeski led a strategic innovation initiative to amplify Kid Power's impact while enhancing operational efficiency.
 The transformation required identifying the program's essential value proposition and rebuilding the delivery model around what truly mattered.